ProcessMaker/pmio-examples/README.md

 * [Example#1](#markdown-header-example1)
 * [Example#2](#markdown-header-example2)

-## Synopsis
+## ProcessMaker I/O PHP SDK

-The ProcessMaker I/O SDK let developers to use ProcessMaker I/O API building applications, IoT systems, intelligent rules systems, AI based systems and more.
+The ProcessMaker I/O SDK gives developers access to the ProcessMaker I/O engine and lets build your applications, IoT systems, intelligent rules systems, AI based systems and more.

-## Motivation

 The following documentation covers the 1.0.0. version of the ProcessMaker I/O PHP SDK This description is based on PHP software language and related to the ProcessMaker I/O PHP SDK.
 Here you can find information to install and configure this  ProcessMaker PHP SDK.